Tokyo's vibrant cityscape fuses modernity and tradition. Cherry trees and skyscrapers coexist with serene temples and shrines.

 Dedicated to Emperor Meiji and Empress Shoken, this shrine is a peaceful retreat in the heart of Tokyo.
 Surrounded by lush greenery, it's a prime example of Shinto shrines blending into nature.

 The Meiji Jingu Shrine is a revered Shinto place of worship.
-Constructed in 1920, this shrine pays homage in reverence to the divine souls of Emperor Meiji and his beloved Empress Shōken.
+Constructed in 1920, it pays homage to the divine souls of Emperor Meiji and his beloved Empress Shōken.

 Immerse Yourself in the Spiritual Ambience of Meiji Jingu Shrine.

-Covering an impressive expanse, the shrine spans across 172 acres.
-Surrounding it is a lush forest of approximately 170,000 trees, creating a tranquil oasis in the city.
+The shrine covers an impressive 172 acres.
+A lush forest of approximately 170,000 trees surrounds it, creating a tranquil oasis in the city.

 It is renowned for its spiritual significance and is Japan's most celebrated Shinto shrine.
 The Meiji Jingu Shrine is a testament to Japan's rich cultural and religious heritage.